John Blum (pianist)

 John Blum (born April 15, 1968) is an American jazz pianist and composer.

 Blum has performed and/or recorded with Antonio Grippi, Barry Guy, Butch Morris, Chad Taylor, Charles Gayle, Cooper-Moore, Daniel Carter, Darius Jones, David Liebman, David Murray, Denis Charles, Ed Schuller, Gerald Cleaver, Hamid Drake, Han Bennink, Jackson Krall, Jemeel Moondoc, Karen Borca, Marco Eneidi, Marshall Allen, Mat Maneri, Michael Bisio, Peter Brotzman, Tony Scott, Tristan Honsinger, Raphe Malik, Roy Campbell, Jr., Sabir Mateen, Sunny Murray, Sonny Simmons, Sirone, Steve Swell, Susie Ibarra, Warren Smith, Wilber Morris, and William Parker.

 Biography

 Blum is based in New York City, United States.
 He studied piano with Cecil Taylor and Borah Bergman, and music and composition with Milford Graves and Bill Dixon.
 Blum has a BS Degree in Biological Science from Bennington College and a MFA Degree in Jazz Composition and Performance.

-His keyboard technique is something of a jazz hybrid of Cecil Taylor and McCoy Tyner, decidedly percussive but with relentlessly fast right-hand linear structure.
-Blum plays with such forcefulness and rapidity that he sounds like Conlon Nancarrow's player piano rolls, interpreted via human hands, freed up into a liquid state.
-He is an underground legend of the downtown music scene in New York, known for his explosive high-voltage pianism, and as a musician who aims for the very personal.
+His keyboard technique is a jazz hybrid of Cecil Taylor and McCoy Tyner, percussive but with fast right-hand linear structure.
+Blum plays with forcefulness and rapidity like Conlon Nancarrow's player piano rolls.
+He is an underground fixture of the downtown music scene in New York, known for his explosive high-voltage pianism, and as a musician who aims for the personal.

 In 2024, Blum continues to work as a soloist and group leader, performing throughout the United States, Europe, Canada, and Mexico.